AdobeDocs/experience-manager-65.en/help/assets/private-folder.md

 >[!NOTE]
 >
->To create a private folder, you require Read and Modify AccessControl permissions on the parent folder under which you want to create a private folder.
+>To create a private folder, you require Read and Modify [access control permissions](/help/sites-administering/security.md#permissions-in-aem) on the parent folder under which you want to create a private folder.
 If you are not an administrator, these permissions are not enabled for you by default on `/content/dam`.
 In this case, first obtain these permissions for your user ID/group before attempting to create private folders.

 ## Private folder deletion {#delete-private-folder}